Jun 08, 2022

 The navigation is straightforward, and actions take no more than two clicks.
 For example, you only need to navigate to Posts and click Add new to add a new blog post.

-Like WordPress, there is a good amount of hosting providers that offer specific Joomla web hosting or include a one-click installer.
+Like WordPress, there is a good amount of CMS hosting providers that offer specific Joomla web hosting or include a one-click installer.
 For example, Hostinger’s Joomla hosting plans come with Joomla-optimized servers, a domain name, and a large library of extensions and themes.

 Unfortunately, Joomla’s control panel is full of website development terminology, making it not beginner-friendly.
 The abundance of admin pages and various settings tend to complicate the navigation system of this platform further.